Entry requirements

 If you do not hold these qualifications, you will be expected to undergo a numeracy and literacy assessment as part of the recruitment process.
 We recommend that you prepare for this assessment and, if you are employed, ask your employer to support you with this.
 Most education providers will request that you achieve a level 2 literacy and numeracy qualification before you start the programme.
 Functional Skills Training and examination is free to any learner who does not hold Maths and/or English GCSE at C or above (or equivalent).
 The following government link will provide you with further information www.gov.uk/improve-english-maths-it-skills You will be required to demonstrate the core values and behaviours of the NHS Constitution.

-For information on how to access functional skills courses visit, the Health Education England website.
+For information on how to access functional skills courses get your employer to visit BKSB for free (Basic Key Skills Builder).

 How to apply